processone/docs.ejabberd.im/content/developer/extending-ejabberd/modules.md

 ejabberd-contrib will only host a copy of your spec file and does not need your code to make it available to all ejabberd users.

-## Your module in ejabberd-modules with ejabberd container

-If you installed ejabberd using the Docker image, these specific instructions allow you to use your module with your Docker image:

-1. Create a local directory for `ejabberd-modules`:

-    ``` sh
-    mkdir docker-modules
-    ```

-2. Then create the directory structure for your custom module:

-    ``` sh
-    cd docker-modules

-    mkdir -p sources/mod_hello_world/
-    touch sources/mod_hello_world/mod_hello_world.spec

-    mkdir sources/mod_hello_world/src/
-    mv mod_hello_world.erl sources/mod_hello_world/src/

-    mkdir sources/mod_hello_world/conf/
-    echo -e "modules:\n  mod_hello_world: {}" > sources/mod_hello_world/conf/mod_hello_world.yml

-    cd ..
-    ```

-3. Grant ownership of that directory to the UID that ejabberd will use inside the Docker image:

-    ``` sh
-    sudo chown 9000 -R docker-modules/
-    ```

-4. Start ejabberd in Docker:

-    ``` sh
-    sudo docker run \
-      --name hellotest \
-      -d \
-      --volume "$(pwd)/docker-modules:/home/ejabberd/.ejabberd-modules/" \
-      -p 5222:5222 \
-      -p 5280:5280 \
-      ejabberd/ecs
-    ```

-5. Check the module is available for installing, and then install it:

-    ``` sh
-    sudo docker exec -it hellotest bin/ejabberdctl modules_available
-    mod_hello_world []

-    sudo docker exec -it hellotest bin/ejabberdctl module_install mod_hello_world
-    ```

-6. If the module works correctly, you will see the Hello string in the ejabberd logs when it starts:

-    ``` sh
-    sudo docker exec -it hellotest grep Hello logs/ejabberd.log
-    2020-10-06 13:40:13.154335+00:00 [info]
-      <0.492.0>@mod_hello_world:start/2:15 Hello, ejabberd world!
-    ```

 ## Next steps